 A severance agreement is a contract.
 An employee waives claims in exchange for legal consideration above and beyond what he or she was entitled to receive as an employee (typically severance pay and other inducements) to sign the agreement.
 A common misunderstanding by employees relates to whether they are entitled to severance.
-Employees who are . . . → Read More: Understanding Massachusetts Severance Agreements
+Employees who are . . . → Read More: Understanding Massachusetts Severance Agreements: Part I

 On Tuesday, January 25th at noon I will present on what you need to know about severance agreements at the Boston Society of Architects for the Admistration and HR Group.
 We’ll discuss when it is appropriate to use severance agreements, what terms are typically negotiated, and what needs to be in the agreement in order . . . → Read More: Upcoming Presentation on Severance Agreements

-The following is the not-so short list of ways that employers often mishandle terminations, leading to surprise and distress on the part of the employee, the appearance of unfairness and an eventual lawsuit.
-The list naturally isn’t meant to be all inclusive (we would be here all day) – just instructive.
+The following is the not-so short list of ways that employers often mishandle employee terminations, leading to surprise and distress on the part of the employee, the appearance of unfairness and an eventual lawsuit.
+The list is not meant to be all inclusive (we would be here all day) – just instructive.

-1. Failing to consider . . . → Read More: The Not-So Short List Of Ways to Mishandle Employee Terminations
+1. Failing to . . . → Read More: The Not-So Short List of Ways to Mishandle Employee Terminations

 Welcome and thank you for visiting our employment blog.
 Check back often for updates on employment cases of interest, changes in statutes and regulations, and reports on best practices in employment in Massachusetts.
 We don’t give legal advice here, because employment matters are fact specific and each case is different.
 We do hope you find . . . → Read More: Welcome to the Boston, Massachusetts Employment Law Blog